TheMonk2121/ai-dev-tasks/300_experiments/300_testing-methodology-log.md

 - **Status**: 🚧 **IN PROGRESS**

 ### **Phase 4: Evidence Verification Loops (B-1066 - PLANNED)**
-- **Approach**: Claims as data with systematic verification and refinement
+- **Approach**: Claims as data with systematic verification and refinemen
 - **Results**: [To be filled after implementation]
 - **Lessons Learned**: [To be filled after implementation]
 - **Status**: 📋 **PLANNED**